-COURSE DESCRIPTION: Introduction; Ancient India; Classical and Medieval era; Modern India; India after independence.
+CORSE DESCRIPTION: Introduction; Ancient India; Classical and Medieval era; Modern India; India after independence.

-COURSE OUTCOMES: After successful completion of the course, students will be able to:
+COURSE OUTCOMES: After successful completion of this course, the students will be able to:

-- CO1.
-Demonstrate contextual knowledge on evolution of ancient and medieval Indian History and acquire awareness on societal and cultural issues. - CO2.
-Analyze the situations before and after Independence and assess the societal reforms implemented in India after Independence.
+- CO1.Demonstrate contextual knowledge on evolution of ancient and medieval Indian History and acquire awareness on societal and cultural issues. - CO2.Analyze the situations before and after Independence and assess the societal reforms implemented in India after Independence